 In the United States, we have our own environmental problems to contend with.
 I was interested in the impact of our industrial agricultural system, which really resembles manufacturing more than it does farming.
 For all the high yields these practices may have produced (and in fact these gains may be greatly overstated), they’ve also come with some serious and frightening consequences.

 I was particularly concerned with GMOs, genetically modified organisms.
 These products are created by a process where unrelated genetic material is inserted into a plant or even an animal to create something with desirable properties that you’d never find in nature.
 Corn that contains a pesticide in every cell that explodes the stomachs of bugs.
 A tomato with a fish gene that keeps it from freezing.
-Their makers claim these products are perfectly safe, yet they have not been rigorously tested even on lab rats and never on humans; GMOs are not labeled in the US (and corporate agriculture spent millions of dollars to defeat a proposed labeling law in California this past November), and because the FDA was influenced by industry to declare them “substantially equivalent” to their natural counterparts (even though they contain DNA combinations that are anything but), new products can be introduced into our food supply with little or no regulation.
-GMOs are in nearly all the processed food we eat—in our fast foods, our soft drinks, our cereals, our cooking oil, our packaged, “convenient” meals.
+GMOs are not labeled in the US (and corporate agriculture spent millions of dollars to defeat a proposed labeling law in California this past November) and are in nearly all the processed food we eat—in our fast foods, our soft drinks, our cereals, our cooking oil, our packaged, “convenient” meals.

 Heavy stuff, right?
 But as I was writing HOUR OF THE RAT, I referred to it as “a light-hearted romp through the environmental apocalypse,” and I like to think that’s an accurate characterization.
 I find absurdity funny sometimes.